backand/docs/docs/getting_started/sdk.md

 ### socialSignIn
 #### Usage
-Signs the specified user into the application using a social provider
+Signs the specified user into the application using a third-party social media provider
 #### Arguments
 * provider - one of the following: google, facebook, github
 * returnAddress - the url to return to, after the user signs in

 ### socialSignUp
 #### Usage
-Registers a user for the application using a social provider
+Registers a user for the application using a third-party social media provider
 #### Arguments
 * provider - one of the following: google, facebook, github
 * returnAddress - the url to return to, after the user signs up

 ### getSocialProviders
 #### Usage
-get a providers object where each of its field is a social provider that has a name, label, url, css and id
+Returns a providers object containing a list of providers each with a name, label, url, css, and ID
 #### Returns
 providers object